Let's Rethink the Way We View & Manage Change

 "We cannot control external forces of change; we can only control how we respond to it."

 3. As much as possible, focus on doing everything with a positive mindset.
-Avoid saying things like, "Yeah, we're going to have to figure out how to do this online meeting thing . . ."
-Instead, say "Hey, we are going to get to learn how to use this cool new technology so everyone can meet from home and take care of their family!"
+Avoid saying things like, "Yeah, we're going to have to figure out how to do this new system thing . . ."
+Instead, say "Hey, we are going to get to learn how to use this cool new technology so everyone can serve our customers even better!"

-Let's face it . . . this pandemic has forced us all to up our game in improving our comfort level with technology, in short order.
-And while it's been uncomfortable and challenging at times, the reality is, in "normal" circumstances, we may have never pushed ourselves or our team members to try it.
+Let's face it . . . today's ever-changing world has forced us all to up our game in improving our comfort level with technology and other processes, often in short order.
+And while it may be uncomfortable and challenging at times, the reality is, in "normal" circumstances, we may have never pushed ourselves or our team members to try it.
 There is a silver lining in every dark cloud.
 And our businesses will definitely be the better for it.

-3. Learn from your challenges.
-So that first Zoom call didn't go so well?
+4. Learn from your challenges.
+So that first day with the new system didn't go so well?
 Don't give up!
 Believe me; people are more forgiving now than ever in that so many people are learning to use new technology tools.
 Remember: You didn't fail if you learned from it.
 Note what went wrong and try again!
 Better yet, reach out to someone you know who does these calls really well and pick up some pointers.

-4. Celebrate the victories.
-We have had the great privilege of working with many of our clients in developing and implementing new web, virtual meeting, and e-learning tools as they adjust to these changing times.
+5. Celebrate the victories.
+We have had the great privilege of working with many of our clients in developing and implementing new web, marketing, and e-learning tools as they adjust to these changing times.
 And the best part about it?
-Celebrating after each new launch . . . their first successful virtual meeting, online election, e-learning course launch and more!
+Celebrating after each new launch . . . their first successful virtual conference, online election, e-learning course launch and more!
 Celebrate your accomplishments, the growth of your business and team!